sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 All personnel are required to authenticate themselves to CA and RA systems before they may perform the duties of their role involving those systems.

-CA Private Keys can only be backed up, stored, and recovered by personnel in trusted roles using, at least, dual control in a physically secured environment.
+CA Private Keys can only be backed up, stored, and recovered by personnel in Trusted Roles using, at least, dual control in a Physically Secure Environment.

 ### 5.2.4.Roles Requiring Separation of Duties

-Individuals serving as Security Auditors shall not perform or hold any other trusted role.
+Individuals serving as Security Auditors shall not perform or hold any other Trusted Role.

-Only an individual serving in a Security Auditor role may perform internal auditing functions, with the exception of those security audit functions (e.g., configuring, archiving, deleting) that require multi person control.
+Only an individual serving in a Security Auditor role may perform internal auditing functions, with the exception of those security audit functions (e.g., configuring, archiving, deleting) that require Multi-Party Control.

-An individual that performs any trusted role shall only have one identity when accessing CA equipment.
+An individual that performs any Trusted Role shall only have one identity when accessing CA equipment.

 ## 5.3.Personnel Controls

-Access to the secure parts of Sectigo's facilities is limited using physical and logical access controls and is only accessible to appropriately authorized individuals filling trusted roles for which they are properly qualified and to which they have been appointed by management.
+Access to the secure parts of Sectigo's facilities is limited using physical and logical access controls and is only accessible to appropriately authorized individuals filling Trusted Roles for which they are properly qualified and to which they have been appointed by management.

-Sectigo requires that all personnel filling trusted roles are properly trained and have suitable experience before being permitted to adopt those roles.
+Sectigo requires that all personnel filling Trusted Roles are properly trained and have suitable experience before being permitted to adopt those roles.

 ### 5.3.1.Qualifications, Experience, and Clearance Requirements